tildeclub/site/wiki/source/security.md

 There are several attributes that define a user.

 - username
     This is your login id and the name of your homedir
 - user id (or uid)
     This is your unique numerical id number on the system.
 This is how the system keeps track of you, your processes, and your files.
 - group id (or gid)
     This is a unique numerical id number for your primary user group on the system.
-User groups are the traditional way that users would colaberate on large projects.
+User groups are the traditional way that users would collaborate on large projects.

 For now we only need to know about the username.